gleb-pp/edhub/content/docs/2025/edhub/week2.md

 ## Acceptance Criteria

-In the Week 1 report, we have already describe the user stories for our MVP in details, so this week we focused on defining the acceptance criteria:
+In the Week 1 report, we have already described the user stories for the MVP of our project in details, so this week we have focused on defining the acceptance criteria.

 ### User